Berodual, 0.25mg+0.5mg/ml 20 ml

 Overdose

-Symptoms: symptoms of overdose are usually associated mainly with the action of fenoterol (appearance of symptoms associated with overstimulation of β-adrenoreceptors).
-Tachycardia, palpitations, tremors, increased or decreased BP, increased difference between systolic and diastolic BP, angina pectoris, arrhythmias, a feeling of blood rush to the face, a feeling of heaviness behind the chest, increased bronchoobstruction, metabolic acidosis are the most likely to occur.
+Symptoms: symptoms of overdose are usually associated primarily with the action of fenoterol (the appearance of symptoms associated with excessive stimulation of beta-adrenergic receptors).
+The most likely occurrences are tachycardia, palpitations, tremor, increased or decreased blood pressure, increased differences between systolic and diastolic blood pressure, angina pectoris, arrhythmia, a feeling of flushing of the face, a feeling of heaviness in the chest, increased bronchial obstruction, metabolic acidosis.

-Possible symptoms of overdose caused by ipratropium bromide (such as dry mouth, impaired eye accommodation) are mild and transient, due to the wide therapeutic range of doses of the drug and its topical use.
+Possible symptoms of overdose caused by the action of ipratropium bromide (such as dry mouth, impaired eye accommodation) are mild and transient in nature, which is explained by the wide therapeutic range of doses of this drug and its local use.

-Treatment: the use of sedatives, tranquilizers is recommended; in severe cases – intensive therapy.
-As a specific antidote, β-adrenoreceptor blockers may be used, preferably selective beta1-adrenoblockers.
-However, in patients with bronchial asthma or chronic obstructive pulmonary disease the possibility of increasing bronchial obstruction under the influence of beta-adrenoblockers should be taken into account and their dose should be chosen carefully.
+Treatment: the use of sedatives and tranquilizers is recommended; in severe cases – intensive therapy.
+As a specific antidote, it is possible to use beta-adrenergic receptor blockers, preferably selective beta1-adrenergic blockers.
+However, in patients with bronchial asthma or chronic obstructive pulmonary disease, the possibility of increased bronchial obstruction under the influence of beta-blockers should be taken into account and their dose should be carefully selected.

 ---|---|